qubard/Chrollo/README.md

 4. Load a multiplayer server.
 5. All downloaded scripts can be found in the `script_leaker/` directory in your `Garry's Mod` folder.

+# Replacing scripts

+In `script_leaker/replace` save your edited script with the same name (delimited by `_`) as the script you want to edit.
+That's it, and when you inject Chrollo your script will be replaced.

 # Blacklisting scripts

 In `script_leaker/blacklist.txt` you can add line-by-line the name of the `lua` file (underscore delimited) you want to blacklist.
 Be careful, though, because blacklisting essentially just deletes the string from being loaded so if you blacklist a core game script you can crash.

-You may want to blacklis scripts that are part of an anti-cheat component, for instance.
+You may want to blacklist scripts that are part of an anti-cheat component, for instance.
+Blacklisted scripts do not run.

 Sample `blacklist.txt` file: